 There are two main types of vegetables: starchy and non-starchy.
 Starchy vegetables are rich in carbohydrates, which can raise a person’s blood sugar levels.

-Some examples of non-starchy vegetables include:
+Some examples of non-starchy vegetables are:

 - bean sprouts

-- salad greens, such as arugula, spinach, and lettuce
+- salad greens such as arugula, spinach, and lettuce

 - brown rice